|

 Happy New Year!
 I'm excited to be starting a new series focusing on the trilogy of animated movies: How to Train Your Dragon.
 A few years ago, I gave a few Zoom classes on three animated movies/series including HTTYD so it was lovely to revisit the series and all the great themes by John Powell.
 It's also fun to visit these movies with a live-action version coming out in June.

 This episode is about the main themes of friendship: One for Hiccup which is actually made of two different parts and a motif for Toothless.
 As their relationships form from animosity to best friends, the music changes and evolves over the series.
 I do cover everything chronologically so if have only seen the first movie, you can stop part-way through to avoid spoilers!
+One new thing I have tried with this episode is speaking over some of the music because some of the music cues are really long, such as Forbidden Friendship.
+I am very curious to know whether you like that or not, so feel free to let me know!

 While John Williams set the stage and created the iconic themes for Harry Potter, each subsequent composer added to the breadth and depth of the musical world.
 Patrick Doyle added more Celtic flair with the Irish Quidditch team as well as creating music for all the schools, the dances, as well as dragons.
 Nicholas Hooper was the first to write music for the Ministry of Magic, the Order of the Phoenix, and continued with folk and Celtic tunes especially for the Weasley twins.
 Alexandre Desplat had the darker films with the last two, visiting familiar places like Gringott's Bank and the Ministry of Magic while also adding Middle Eastern instruments for the Elder Wand and older lore.
 This episode explores how each composer both reestablished familiarity from the sounds of John Williams but also created their own voice for this world.